Lhaki Dolma

-Lhaki Dolma is a Bhutanese actress and politician who has been a member of the National Council of Bhutan, since May 2018.
+Lhaki Dolma (Dzongkha: ལྷ་སྐྱིད་སྒྲོལ་མ) is a Bhutanese actress and politician who has been a member of the National Council of Bhutan, since May 2018.

 Education

 Lhaki Dolma studied in the Semtokha Rigzhung School, a school for cultural and religious studies.
-She went on to pursue a Bachelor's degree in Language and Culture from College of Language and Culture Studies, under the Royal University of Bhutan.
+She went on to pursue a Bachelor's degree in Language and Culture from the College of Language and Culture Studies, under the Royal University of Bhutan.
 She also has a postgraduate degree (PG) in Development Management from Royal Institute of Management (RIM) in Thimphu.

 Film career

-She has acted in 18 films in a career that she started when was attending her final year of the high school - securing the lead role in the Chepai Bhu (Beloved Son).
+She has acted in 20 films in a career that she started when was attending her final year of the high school - securing the lead role in the Chepai Bhu (Beloved Son).
 Her performance in Chepai Bhu secured her the best actress award in the first National Film Awards in 2002.
 Ever since, she has been one of the most sought-after artistes in Bhutan.

 Public service

 Lhaki Dolma topped the prestigious civil service selection exams, and went on work with Ministry of Agriculture and Forests.
-Getting a government job is the dream of most educated Bhutanese.
 However, she resigned from the government after three years to pursue a career in films where she resumed her acting life and also started scripting, producing and directing feature films.